A pallet racking safety checklist isn’t the most artistic thing in the world, but it’s an essential part of any art installation that uses racking.

 A pallet racking inspection checklist is important, but there are several other things to bear in mind for complete warehouse safety for art installations.
 HSE offers a comprehensive guide to warehouse safety, which is also free in PDF form, which we would recommend that all artists refer to for any element of their art installation.

-We would also recommend a SEMA approved racking inspection for any racking installed in the exhibition.
+We would also recommend a racking inspection by a SEMA approved inspector for any racking installed in the exhibition.
 If you’re not installing racking, consider what you are installing and look into who would be most qualified to inspect it.
 This can be difficult for artists.
 After all, the point of many installations to push boundaries and defy definition, but you can never be too safe.

 Go through all of your installation plans with as many safety experts as possible.
 Their suggestions might even act as inspiration.
 Remember, the aim isn’t to ruin your vision, but to make it safer.
 You want people attending your exhibition or performance to enjoy themselves, and a huge part of that is being safe.